Cray-HPE/docs-csm/install/redeploy_pit_node.md

     > performed of the PIT node, we cannot simply boot back to the same state.
     > This is the last step before rebooting the node.

-1. **`IN-PLACE WORKAROUND`** This is a workaround until the auto-wipe feature ceases preventing the creation of the 3rd disk (CASMINST-169.
-This step is safe to do even after auto-wipe is fixed.
+1. Wipe the disks on the PIT node.

     > **`WARNING : USER ERROR`** Do not assume to wipe the first three disks (e.g. `sda, sdb, and sdc`), they float and are not pinned to any physical disk layout. **Choosing the wrong ones may result in wiping the USB device**, the USB device can only be wiped by operators at this point in the install.
 The USB device are never wiped by the CSM installer.